11 minute read

 client.subscribe('/queue/test', message_callback, headers);

-The client specifies that it will handle the message acknowledgment.
+Here, the client specifies that it will handle message acknowledgments.

-To stop receiving messages, the client can use the unsubscribe method on the object returned by the Client#subscribe method.
+To stop receiving messages, call unsubscribe on the object returned by Client#subscribe.

 // ... use the subscription ...